ec-europa/europa-component-library/docs/decisions/002-browsers.md

 - keep `caniuse-lite` up-to-date
 - update our configuration (minimum versions) whenever the IPG updates its requirements
-- properly communicate which browser versions were covered at the time of the build
+- properly communicate which browser versions are covered at the time of the build

 ### Next steps